VishnuVahanDas/holytrail/README.md

 New users now receive a one-time password (OTP) when registering.
 They must visit `/account/verify` and enter the code from the email to activate their account.
+Existing users who forget their password can request a reset OTP by visiting `/account/forgot-password` and then set a new password after verifying the code.

 ## Running the Development Server